vdods/vorpy/README.md

-# vorpy
+# Vorpy

 A Python package for (usually math-related) code that I've written that finds use over and over.

 Vorpy is short for "VictOR dods' PYthon package".
-Plus, if you Google "vorpy", you come up with some pretty [hilarious](http://www.urbandictionary.com/define.php?term=Vorpy) [shit](http://vorpycrill.bandcamp.com/releases).
+Plus if you Google "vorpy", you come up with some pretty [hilarious](http://www.urbandictionary.com/define.php?term=Vorpy) [shit](http://vorpycrill.bandcamp.com/releases), so it seems like a pretty good name choice.

 # Contents

--   `symbolic.py` : A module which eases use of `sympy`, facilitating the use of vector/tensor calculus (via `numpy.ndarray`s of symbols),  and which allows compilation of symbolic functions into Python code, caching the generated code if desired.
+-   `symbolic` : A module which eases use of `sympy`, facilitating the use of vector/tensor calculus (via `numpy.ndarray`s of symbols),  and which allows compilation of symbolic functions into Python code, caching the generated code if desired.
 That process is known as 'lambdification' in `sympy`.
 Take a look at the `cached_lambdified` function within this source.
 -   Other stuff to be listed later; `symbolic.py` is the gem of this package.

-# How to install via `pip`
+# How to Install

 Vorpy can be installed directly from this github.com repository using the following command: